 SEQNO) for each primary key) are then

-Tungsten Replicator includes a tool called ddlscan which can read the schema definition from MySQL or Oracle and translate that into the schema definition required on the target database.
+Tungsten Replicator includes a tool called ddlscan which can read the schema definition from MySQL and translate that into the schema definition required on the target database.
 During the process, differences in supported sizes and datatypes are identified and either modified to a suitable value, or highlighted as a definition that must be changed in the generated DDL.

 Once this modified form of the DDL has been completed, it can then be executed against the target database to generate the DDL required for Tungsten Replicator to apply data.
-The same basic is used in batch loading environments where a staging table is required, with the additional staging columns added to the DDL automatically.
+The same basic method s used in batch loading environments where a staging table is required, with the additional staging columns added to the DDL automatically.